Signature Collection Bars

-Unlike other bars in the City, hotel bars provide a certain elegance and level of intimacy that make enjoying your drink just a little more special.
+More than most watering holes in the City, hotel bars provide a certain elegance and level of intimacy that make enjoying your drink just a little more special.
 Located within some of NYC's most luxurious hotels, the bars on our list make for wonderful places to imbibe with friends or spend some quiet time by yourself.
-In addition, many of them boast a bit of history, such as Harry Cipriani, modeled after the original Harry's Bar in Venice, Italy, where the Bellini was invented; or King Cole Bar, where, legend has it, the Bloody Mary made its US debut.
-Enjoy the full bar experience along with specialty drinks at locations like The Star Lounge at The Ritz-Carlton, which serves the apple-infused Big Apple, or The London Bar, where the Maple Manhattan is made with bourbon, maple syrup and white cranberry juice.
+In addition, many of them boast a bit of history, such as the King Cole Bar & Salon, where, legend has it, the bloody mary made its US debut.
+Enjoy the full bar experience along with specialty drinks at locations like the Star Lounge at the Ritz-Carlton, which serves the apple-infused Big Apple, or the London Bar, where the West Side Manhattan is made with bourbon, ginger liqueur, sweet vermouth and cranberry juice.
 All offer a full menu along with their cocktails; enjoy delectable light fare as a complement to your experience.
 Below we highlight some of New York City's most chic and opulent places to raise a glass.

-Bar Seine's Crystal Cosmopolitan at Hôtel Plaza Athénée.
+Bar Seine at Hôtel Plaza Athénée.
 Photo: Marco Ricca

 Bar Seine at Hôtel Plaza Athénée